-Fortunately, in 1939 Chauncey Beadle collected about a dozen specimens of T. tax from the Apalachicola and planted these along a streamlet as part of a naturalistic grove of open pine forest -- with a mid-story of hemlock and Torreya and an understory of shrubs -- within the vast holdings of the Biltmore Gardens, in Asheville, North Carolina (elevation 2200 feet).
+Fortunately, in 1939 Chauncey Beadle collected about a dozen specimens of T. tax from the Apalachicola and planted these along a streamlet as part of a naturalistic, grove of open pine forest -- with a mid-story of hemlock and Torreya and an understory of shrubs -- within the vast holdings of the Biltmore Gardens, in Asheville, North Carolina (elevation

+).
 Interestingly, the hemlock are prominent on the north-facing slope of this slight ravine, and all the Torreya (including self-propagated saplings, probably planted by squirrels) occur and are thriving on the south-facing slope.
 (Digital photos of the grove are available on-line.)
 It is not known if the segregation of the two species was intentional or whether it emerged in the ensuing years (Bill Alexander, Biltmore forest historian, pers. comm.)
 As to Torreya's cold-hardiness, Bill Alexander reports that in the winter of 1985 all Torreya specimens survived unharmed an episode of unusual cold; temperatures plunged to minus 16 degrees F.

 Rob Nicholson has written: "This Florida native, as evidenced by the few healthy trees in cultivation, seems to thrive on the southern slopes of the Appalachian Mountains and is more cold tolerant than its present range would suggest."
-Peter White, director of the North Carolina Botanical Garden at the University of North Carolina (Chapel Hill), remarked in an email (3/3/04), "Like others, I have noticed how well Torreya grows in cultivation in the mountains, and its current range seems to not represent its climatic envelope."
+Peter White, director of the botanical garden at the University of North Carolina, Chapel Hill, remarked in an email (3/3/04), "Like others, I have noticed how well Torreya grows in cultivation in the mountains, and its current range seems to not represent its climatic envelope."
 Indeed, famed botanist Asa Gray, who made a "pious pilgrimage" to visit T. tax in the wild, wrote in 1875, "One young tree, brought or sent by Mr. Croom himself [its discoverer], has been kept alive at New York showing its aptitude for a colder climate than that of which it is a native."

-STANDARD #5, BARRIERS TO UNASSISTED MIGRATION

-STANDARD # 6, RECONSTRUCTING PAST RANGE
+STANDARD #5, BARRIERS TO UNASSISTED MIGRATION STANDARD # 6, RECONSTRUCTING PAST RANGE

 For T. tax, these two standards can best be evaluated in tandem.
 Here is where our own expertise comes into play (e.g., Martin 1957; Barlow 2001), as we search for an understanding of the near-time (15,000 years ago until the time of historical records) and deep-time story of genus Torreya. [ital] It is this attention to the past that leads us to regard assisted migration for T. tax to the southern Appalachians as not so much relocation for a plant struggling with global warming as repatriation of a once-native.
-It is thus a form of rewilding that uses a near-time or deep-time baseline for determining native range.[end ital]
+It is thus a form of rewilding that uses a near-time baseline for determining native range.[end ital]

-First we begin with an excerpt from a 2003 draft background document on T. tax by Hazel Delcourt, palynologist and author of Forests in Peril (reviewed in Wild Earth, Winter 2004).
-She wrote this draft as a Torreya Group participant, before it became clear that a pro-and-con forum, rather than a single article, would best present the issue for the readers of Wild Earth.
+First we begin with an excerpt from Hazel Delcourt's 2003 draft background document on T. tax, which she wrote as a participant in the Torreya Group before it became clear that a pro-and-con forum, rather than a single article, would best present the issue for the readers of Wild Earth.
 Delcourt wrote: